go101/go101/pages/generics/555-type-constraints-and-parameters.md

 {#implementation-vs-satisfaction}
 ## Type implementation vs. type satisfaction

-Before Go 1.20, the two terminolegies are used interchangeably.
+Before Go 1.20, the two terminolegies were used interchangeably.
-In other words, the following two descriptions are equivalent to each other before Go 1.20:
+In other words, the following two descriptions were equivalent to each other before Go 1.20:

 * a type `X` implements an interface type `Y`.
 * a type `X` satisfies an interface type `Y`.

-Before Go 1.20, they both mean the type set of the type `X` is a sub-set of the interface type `Y`.
+Before Go 1.20, they both meant the type set of the type `X` is a sub-set of the interface type `Y`.
 So, before Go 1.20, if a type `X` implements an interface type `Y`, then it must also satisfy `Y`; and vice versa.